Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

 The requirement of minimum straight lengths depends on two factors,

-- The Beta ratio : The more the beta ratio the more is the requirement of straight lengths, especially more on upstream side.
+- The Beta ratio: The more the beta ratio the more the requirement for straight lengths, especially more on the upstream side.

-- The type of disturbance on upstream side, e.g. One elbow in single plane, two elbows in one plane, two elbows in different planes, reducer or expander, regulator or valve operation.
+- The type of disturbance on the upstream side, e.g. One elbow in a single plane, two elbows in one plane, two elbows in different planes, reducer or expander, regulator or valve operation.

-It is difficult to tell any thumb rule for straight lengths but knowing the specific case proper straight lengths required on upstream and downstream side can be advised.
+It is difficult to tell any thumb rule for straight lengths but knowing the specific case proper straight lengths required on the upstream and downstream sides can be advised.

 Turndown ratio is also commonly referred to as rangeability.
 It indicates the range in which a flow meter or controller can accurately measure the fluid.